msess/exams/README.md

 8. Write a commit message explaining what you uploaded or anything you want MSESS to know, and press `Commit changes` button
 9. Send a pull request to the MSESS/exams repository
 10. You may delete your fork of the exam bank once you are sure the pull request has been accepted.

-NOTE: The folder structure and names (Capitalization, spacing, dashes, and keywords shown above) are crucial.
-Please take a look at other exams that have already been uploaded to see how to capitalize and name files.

 ## For admins only